armandvanhelsync/very-simple-contact-form/readme.txt

 Use shortcode [contact] to display form on page or use the widget to display form in sidebar.

-Dutch, German, French, Danish, Spanish, Catalan, Brazilian Portuguese, Croatian and Hungarian translation included.
+Dutch, German, French, Danish, Spanish, Catalan, Brazilian Portuguese, Polish, Croatian and Hungarian translation included.

 For more info please check readme file.